christianscott/christianfscott.com/content/blog/permission-to-ship-products-that-suck.md

 To recap, there are two sides of the coin here:

-1. From the perspective of the user: I can pick the tool that best suits my needs
+1. **From the perspective of the user:** I can pick the tool that best suits my needs
-2. From the perspective of the builder: our tool must be the best, otherwise users will pick a different tool
+2. **From the perspective of the builder:** our tool must be the best, otherwise users will pick a different tool

-These both result, on average and over time, with the users selecting the best tools.
-This allocates more capital to those tools, which use that extra cash to become even better (and are then swiftly punished for their success by anti-trust regulation).
+These both result, on average and over time, with the users selecting the best products.
+This allocates more capital to those tools, which use that extra cash to become even better[^1].

 It might seem like this is the best possible outcome, but it's not.
 [Vertical integration](https://www.investopedia.com/terms/v/verticalintegration.asp) is a strategy whereby you incorporate e.g. a supplier into your business.
 This incorporation allows you to reduce costs & improve efficiency.
 A recent example is Apple in-housing the manufacturing of processors.
 I don't have a lot of insight here but it's plain to see that the 1-2 combo of cost reduction & the ability to tailor the product to their needs will be a winning one.